 You’ll earn a minimum 1.5% return (in the form of HSBC Rewards points) on all purchases on the card, with a higher 3% return available on travel purchases.

 Similar to Scotia Rewards, HSBC Rewards is also very user-friendly in the sense that the points can be retroactively applied against travel charges at the cardholder’s will.
-As an added perk, HSBC Rewards points can be transferred to a handful of frequent flyer programs as well, including British Airways Avios.
+As an added perk, HSBC Rewards points can be transferred to a handful of frequent flyer programs as well, including British Airways Avios and Cathay Pacific Asia Miles.

 Compared to the Scotia Passport, the HSBC World Elite’s lounge benefits aren’t quite as good, since you still need to pay for each lounge visit under the MasterCard LoungeKey program.
-Moreover, as eagle-eyed reader Jian had pointed out, the insurance benefits don’t include flight delay coverage, which makes this less good of a travel credit card than it has the potential to be.
+Moreover, the insurance benefits don’t include flight delay coverage, which makes this less good of a travel credit card than it has the potential to be.
 Lastly, the minimum World Elite income requirement of $80,000 personal or $150,000 household could also be prohibitive.

 Other Credit Cards with No Foreign Transaction Fees

-Given how stubbornly the Big 5 banks have stuck to their guns with their FX fees over the years (the recent breath of fresh air that is the Scotia Passport notwithstanding), it’s no wonder that 0% foreign transaction fees is seen as an easy differentiator by fin-tech upstarts around the country.
+Given how stubbornly the Big 5 banks have stuck to their guns with their FX fees over the years (the recent breath of fresh air from Scotiabank notwithstanding), it’s no wonder that 0% foreign transaction fees is seen as an easy differentiator by fin-tech upstarts around the country.

 Meanwhile, US credit cards could potentially be a good solution for foreign spending, but only if you have access to USD at a competitive exchange rate.